Policy

 Responsibilities

-- Contracting Officers: Ensure inclusion of anti-trafficking clauses, review certifications, monitor compliance, and enforce remedies.
+- Contracting Officers: Ensure inclusion of anti-trafficking clauses, review certifications, and enforce remedies for violations.

-- Contractors: Implement and certify compliance plans, notify employees, cooperate with investigations, and protect victims/witnesses.
+- Contractors: Implement compliance plans, notify employees, obtain and provide certifications, cooperate with investigations, and protect victims/witnesses.

 - Agencies: Oversee compliance, conduct audits/investigations, and impose remedies for violations.